RiteshKaushal57/Devops/Kubernetes/Kubernetes.md

 So, basically you create a deployment, which will create replica set and which in turns creates a service.
 So, all these resources are created by deployment file only.

-So, Kubernetes has service resource where two pods won't communicate directly, instead they talk to proxy or a simple load balancer.
+So, Kubernetes has service resource where two pods won't communicate directly, instead they talk to proxy or a load balancer.
 So, this proxy is a service with which pods communicate.
 This service does not operate with the IP addresses at all.
 It operates with a concept called as **labels** and **selectors**.
 So a service looks at a particular label on the pod.
 So it doesn't matter if the IP address is changed.
 So this label has to be unique across your different services of organization.
 So that when any pod goes down it might come up, come up with a new IP address, but still the label will be the same.